 This section will describe trends in commercial landings, revenues and prices of PMUS in Guam.
 Figure 141 presents the trends of pounds sold and revenue of PMUS in Guam fisheries and Figure 142 presents the trend of PMUS price during 2008 to 2017.
-Supporting data of Figure 141 and Figure 142 are shown in

-Table A-121.
-Figure 141 shows a slightly declining trend of PMUS pounds sold and revenue in Guam.
-Pounds sold and revenue in 2017 were slightly higher than the previous year.
-The average of price of all PMUS was flat over the time.
+Supporting data of Figure 141 and Figure 142 are shown in Table A-121.
+Figure 141 shows a slightly declining trend of PMUS pounds sold and revenue in Guam, but pounds sold and revenue in 2017 were slightly higher than the previous year (2016).
+The average of price of all PMUS was flat over the ten year period.